rickhenderson/digital-marketing/beginners-guide-to-digital-marketing-freebie-75pager.md

 Info about your freebie
 Info about your digital product
  You can use THIS LINK to learn how to add a Story to a Highlight.
-5.
- chapter
- LAUNCHING YOUR DIGITAL PRODUCT
+## Chapter 5: LAUNCHING YOUR DIGITAL PRODUCT

 YAY!
 You’ve made it to the launching section, which means IT’S GO TIME!

 Once you’ve confirmed that your products, your Link In Bio, your email flows, and your Instagram and Facebook are all functioning and set up correctly, you will want to officially launch your product and start promoting it.
 Here are some fun things you can do to boost sales with your launch:
 Do a short PRE-LAUNCH where you start hinting on your Instagram that something new and awesome is coming.
 Create a countdown.
 Invite people to DM you for that freebie if it’s already ready.
 Stir up hype!
 Offer a launch promo or special “launch pricing.”
 You can offer this to your audience for a week or so and promote it on both IG and in your freebie emails.
 Just remember to go back through those emails after the launch promo ends to take out the sections where you are mentioning it!)
 Create hype in your Stories and posts!
 Take screenshots of new sales or give updates on what’s happening throughout the launch (and of course, you can KEEP doing this even AFTER the launch ends as well!)
 Don’t forget to push your freebie!
 Even if people aren’t ready to buy now, you can still get them on your email list by offering your freebie and nurture them until they’re ready to buy over time.
 Share what you are doing on your other social media platforms, and remember to stay consistent.
 The more you practice and put out your content the better you will get and the more you will learn what works for you!
 Engage with other people in the digital marketing niche to make friends in this space and also increase engagement on your own account.
 Lastly, HAVE FUN!
 Be yourself.
 Be authentic.
 Be BOLD.
 And plan to celebrate in some way, no matter what!
 Thanks for downloading this freebie, I hope this helps get you started and I would love to help you on this journey.
 Feel free to reach out on IG @digital_chicken_mama!
 I am SO excited for you!
 We all can win!
 You got this!

-6.
- chapter
- LAUNCH DEBRIEF
+## Chapter 6: LAUNCH DEBRIEF

-SALES AND ANALYTICS
+### SALES AND ANALYTICS

- How many leads did you acquire during prelaunch?
+* How many leads did you acquire during prelaunch?
- How many people joined your Facebook group or community?
+* How many people joined your Facebook group or community?
- How many sales did you make during your launch?
+* How many sales did you make during your launch?
-What Went Right?
+* What Went Right?
-What Could Be Improved?
+* What Could Be Improved?
-Other Notes
+* Other Notes

- 1
-n ed more help?
- If you are in need of guided assistance implementing the systems listed in this guide, here are two amazing courses that can get you going!
-Just getting started?
- DBA is the best beginners course I have found so far!
-It walks you through step by step on getting started without being overwhelming and it has an amazing community to help support you along the way!
-FREE-Sneak Peek into DBA
- Join DBA today!
+  (note the original ebook has some links here for other digital products.)